Frequently asked questions (FAQ's)

 FAQ's and artificial intelligence (AI) search

-Current research suggests that the best way to optimise content for AI search is still to write clear short content, in plain English, using descriptive and meaningful headings.
-Our design and content guidelines set out how to do this.
+Some early research suggests FAQs might help AI tools, like chatbots, find and show answers more easily.
+However, the best way to optimise for AI search is still to write clear, short content in plain English, using descriptive and meaningful headings.
+Our design and content guidelines explain how to do this.